• Search

 What are Grits Made of?

-However, not all types of grits are the same.
-It is how they are processed that makes them different.
+That being said, not all types of grits are the same.
+It’s how they’re processed that makes them different.

 • Stone Ground Grits: Stone ground grits are less processed than quick or instant grits.
-The coarsest grind requires the longest cook time at about 45 minutes, but also the most flavor.
+The coarsest grind requires the longest cooking time at about 45 minutes, but also the most flavor.

 • Hominy Grits: Hominy grits are made by soaking dried corn kernels in an alkali solution to remove the outer hulls.
 The soaked kernels are then dried and ground into grits.
 They have a finer texture than stone ground grits and take less time to cook.